travelmassive/massiveplatform/README.md

 # Massive Platform
 {: .fs-9 }

+IMPORTANT ANNOUNCEMENT (25 August 2022): Massive Platform is no longer being maintained.
+We started the project in 2014 and built some amazing communities with it, creating hundreds of thousands of real-world, in-person connections at events all over the world.
+In 2021 we decided to re-build [Travel Massive](https://travelmassive.com) with a new, modern web framework and chose [Phoenix Liveview](https://www.phoenixframework.org/).
+Our new platform is not open-source.
+Thanks to everyone who supported Massive Platform over the years. ~ Ian (founder, Travel Massive & Massive Platform).

-Massive Platform is a kick-ass, continually developed community platform to build and grow event-driven, chapter-based communities.
+Massive Platform is a community platform to build and grow event-driven, chapter-based communities.
 {: .fs-6 .fw-300 }

 [Learn more](#frequently-asked-questions){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/travelmassive/massiveplatform){: .btn .fs-5 .mb-4 .mb-md-0 }